Agnes Harben

 Agnes Helen Harben (née Bostock; 15 September 1879 – 29 October 1961) was a British suffragist leader who also supported the militant suffragette hunger strikers, and was a founder of the United Suffragists.

-Family and life
+Family

-Harben was born on 15 September 1879, at 7 North Street, Horsham, Sussex, to Dr. Edward Ingram Bostock, J.P.
-(1842-1946) who later became chairman of the Horsham Urban District Council and Sarah Southey Bostock née Baker (1845-1920), and she was the fifth of eleven siblings:
+Harben was born on 15 September 1879, at 7 North Street, Horsham, Sussex, to Edward Ingram Bostock, J.P.
+(1842–1946) who later became chairman of the Horsham Urban District Council and Sarah Southey Bostock née Baker (1845-1920), and she was the fifth of eleven siblings: